£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 If you have a credit card, how long do you think it will take to clear the debt?
 A few months, 3 years, 17 years?

-One in five credit card users only pay the minimum amount off their credit card meaning that it could take them 17 years to clear the amount they owed – yes you heard me 17 years – which would mean paying back more than double the amount originally borrowed.
+One in five credit card users only pays the minimum amount off their credit card.
+This means that it could take them 17 years to clear the amount they owed – yes you heard me 17 years – which would mean paying back more than double the amount originally borrowed.

-Latest research from Zopa has found that credit card habits in the UK is a major concern.
+The latest research from Zopa has found that credit card habits in the UK are a major concern.

 Paying the minimum amount off your credit card is not going to clear it any time soon.

 Do you know how long it will actually take you clear your credit card?
 It might surprise you to find out.

 Have a look at StepChange’s credit card repayment calculator to get an idea of how many years you’ll be paying back.

 To clear your credit card debt off quicker, try these steps to get a zero balance in sooner than 17 years!

 If you’ve got caught in a credit trap it is easier said than done.

 Surviving till payday when salaries are not moving up but all the bills are is tough!